Clearbryan/touraxis/README.md

 You may use any REST client to test the API.
 However, for the purposes of this documentation, we will use [Postman](https://www.postman.com/).
 Please note Postman Chrome Extension DOES NOT allow requests over HTTP connections but rather HTTPS.
 For this reason we need to use the Postman Desktop Client

 ### API Endpoints
-Some API endpoints are protected, and the user needs to be logged in to access them.
+Some API endpoints are protected and the user needs to be logged in to access them.
 The API has the following endpoints:

 1. `http://localhost:{PORT}/api/users/` - Accepts a `POST` request to create a new user.
 A user needs to have the following:
    ```json